 Your body uses the skin to release well up to one pound of toxins per day.
 Polyester restricts this process by suffocating your pores.
 Here are a few ways in which this has hazardous effects on your health:

-2. Polyester is marketed as a moisture wicking material mainly in workout clothes like leggings and underwear, but these materials actually trap odors and irritate the skin, all of which works against the function of the human body.
+2. Polyester is marketed as a moisture wicking material mainly in athletic clothes like leggings and underwear, but these materials actually trap odors and irritate the skin, all of which works against the function of the human body.

 3. Polyester produces phytoestrogens, which act as endocrine (hormone) disruptors and also causes certain types of cancers.